The colourful Þeistareykir Geothermal Area in North Iceland

 There is a much older lava field here as well, which flowed from Stóravíti - Big Hell. Þeistareykir is now on the Nature Conservation Register.

-The first mention of Þeistareykir was in 1318 - and it was inhabited from the middle ages until 1873 with breaks - you will see why later in my travel-blog.
-Several ruins can be seen of the old habitation at Þeistareykir.
+The first mention of Þeistareykir was in 1318, and it was inhabited from the Middle Ages until 1873 with some intervals - you will see why later in my travel-blog.

 It must have been difficult living here, so far away from other farms.
 Here we find ourselves some 350 metres above sea level, whereas Húsavík, the nearest town, is by the seaside.
-Mývatnssveit is also this high up, but a much more populated area.

 The colourful Þeistareykir Geothermal Area in North-Iceland